Home Health How to Read a Drug Label

 Prescription labels may contain warning stickers.

-For example, Consumer Reports staffers filled prescriptions for warfarin at different pharmacies and found that packaging from Target, Walgreens, CVS, Costco and Walmart included different numbers of warnings for the same prescription.
-Walmart didn’t include any warning on the first attempt to fill the prescription.
+For example, Consumer Reports staffers filled prescriptions for Warfarin at different pharmacies.
+They found that packaging from Target, Walgreens, CVS, Costco and Walmart included different numbers of warnings for the same prescription.
+Walmart didn’t include any warnings on the first attempt to fill the prescription.

-“Labeling can be confusing, vague, misleading, hidden in medical jargon or missing altogether,” said Rachel Brummert, a patient advocate and FDA special employee.
+In an interview with Drugwatch, Rachel Brummert, a patient advocate and FDA special employee, stated “Labeling can be confusing, vague, misleading, hidden in medical jargon or missing altogether.”
 “If prescription labeling were consistent, we could avoid many of the problems caused by inconsistent labeling.”

 Infographic about how to read a medication label